stakater/stakater-docs/docs/content/sre/tenant-operator/integration-config.md

 # Integration Config

-Integration config is used to configure settings of multi-tenancy for tenant operator.
+IntegrationConfig is used to configure settings of multi-tenancy for Tenant-Operator.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1